kvhnuke/vue-chrome-hmr/README.md

 The extension should now be loaded!

-To run it, click the green book icon on the top right of the page which will load the main plugin page, and you should see a list of your last 30 bookmarks.
+To run it, click the green book icon on the top right of the page which will load the main plugin page, and you should see a book like the above, and a text input to filter and show your bookmarks.

 ## Project setup